awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 ## Greengrass Core Software Update<a name="ggc-update"></a>

-To perform an AWS Greengrass core software update follow these steps:
+To perform an AWS IoT Greengrass core software update follow these steps:

-1. Ensure that the AWS Greengrass core is correctly provisioned with valid `config.json` file entries and the necessary certificates\.
+1. Ensure that the AWS IoT Greengrass core is correctly provisioned with valid `config.json` file entries and the necessary certificates\.

-1. If the AWS Greengrass core software is being managed by an init system, ensure that `managedRespawn = true` in the `config.json` file and the scripts `ggc_pre_update.sh` and `ggc_post_update.sh` are present in the `./greengrass/usr/scripts` directory\.
+1. If the AWS IoT Greengrass core software is being managed by an init system, ensure that `managedRespawn = true` in the `config.json` file and the scripts `ggc_pre_update.sh` and `ggc_post_update.sh` are present in the `./greengrass/usr/scripts` directory\.

 1. Start the ggc\-ota agent by running `./greengrass/ota/ota_agent/ggc-ota`\.

 1. Create an OTA self update job in the cloud with the CreateSoftwareUpdateJob API \(`aws greengrass create-software-update-job`\), making sure the `--software-to-update` parameter is set to `core`\.

-1. The OTA Agent will perform an update of AWS Greengrass core software\.
+1. The OTA Agent will perform an update of AWS IoT Greengrass core software\.